Last updated: 2026-04-20

 • Supply stability: In-Basin = single-truck road; Ibicuy = multi-modal with rail/truck transfer risk.

-• Reserve scale: In-Basin Sand deposit holds 6M tons indicated, 60M+ tons inferred.
+• Reserve scale: In-Basin Sand deposit holds a 3.2M ton cubicated block (lead figure), 60M+ tons inferred / exploration upside.

 • Well economics impact: at 5,000 tons/well, in-basin sand saves ~US$200K/well vs Ibicuy.